-Details count inside, too.
-"Live bigger on the inside, but drive smaller on the outside" is the slogan for the 2007 Escalade, which promises premium materials and low gloss levels.
 Seating is available for six to eight passengers.
-No exposed fasteners are visible, and close-out panels conceal seat hardware.
-Pillars are fabric-wrapped.
-Cadillac moved the instrument panel down and forward four inches.
-Thinner seats contain sculpted backs.
-Seats recline further, and front-seat travel is an inch greater.
+No exposed fasteners are visible, close-out panels conceal seat hardware, pillars are fabric-wrapped and the instrument panel's low and forward placement provides more interior room.
+The seats have sculpted backs to enhance interior space, and both the recline and seat-track travel are quite generous.
 Gauges are large enough, but blue pointers impair readability.
 Sadly, there's no driver's grab handle, and the passenger handle is a long reach.

 Besides concentrating on proportions and execution, designers strove toward such detail refinements as reduced body gaps.
-All major components and sheet metal are new, according to Cadillac, including fully-wrapped front and rear fascias, triple-stack HID headlamps, and a unique D-pillar treatment.
-Noteworthy doors, inspired by Cadillac's Sixteen concept car, wrap over the rocker panels.
-Ventiports adorn the front fenders, and the windshield is steeper.
-Track width has grown by three inches up front, and a coil-over-shock suspension replaces the prior torsion bars.
-The boxed frame promises 49-percent greater torsional stiffness.
-Standard wheels are 18-inch, but hard-to-miss 22-inch tires are available.
+All major components were new for 2007, including front and rear fascias, triple-stack HID headlamps, a unique D-pillar treatment and doors that wrap over the rocker panels.
+Ventiports adorn the front fenders and the windshield is steeply raked for both style and aerodynamic efficiency.
+The track width grew by three inches up front, a coil-over-shock suspension replaced the prior torsion bars and the boxed frame delivers 49-percent greater torsional stiffness.
+Standard wheels and tires are 18-inch, but hard-to-miss 22-inch versions are available.

-Sure, this Escalade is energetic with its new powertrain - but not exactly dramatic.
-Hitting the gas at lower speeds doesn't always produce vigorous response.
-Gruff engine growls during acceleration don't sound Cadillac-like.
+The 2008 Cadillac Escalade's performance is energetic, but not exactly dramatic; hitting the gas at lower speeds doesn't always produce vigorous response, while engine noise during acceleration doesn't sound exactly Cadillac-like.
 Automatic-transmission shifts are impressively smooth, though on upgrades it sometimes seems uncertain what to do next.
-Handling isn't really trucklike, but in curves, the Escalade doesn't always feel fully confident, making it tempting to ease up on the gas.
-Steering feel is pleasing - definitely not scary-light as in old Escalades.
-Expect a smooth ride on good surfaces.
-Minor bumps make the vehicle jumpy, if it's wearing 22-inch tires.
+Handling isn't really truck-like but, in curves, it doesn't feel like a sports car, either, although the steering feel is more pleasing and precise than with previous Escalades.
+Expect a smooth ride on good surfaces, although minor bumps will get through, especially with the larger-diameter tires and wheels.

-A power rear liftgate heads the list of standard features in the amply-equipped Escalade.
-Compatibility brackets, built into the front frame, could reduce damage to other vehicles in a collision.
-Side-curtain airbags include tethers for enhanced rollover protection.
-Front seatbelt pretensioners activate in rear impacts - said to be an "industry-exclusive" feature.
-GM's StabiliTrak system incorporates rollover mitigation technology.
+A power rear liftgate heads the list of standard features in the amply-equipped 2008 Cadillac Escalade.
+Compatibility brackets, built into the front frame, are intended to reduce damage to other vehicles in certain collisions.
+Side-curtain airbags include tethers for enhanced rollover protection, front seatbelt pretensioners activate in rear impacts - said to be an "industry-exclusive" feature - and the StabiliTrak stability control system incorporates rollover mitigation technology.
 Audiophiles can enjoy Bose 5.1 Digital Surround Sound, while everyone benefits from Cadillac's Auto Ride suspension.
 Integrated tow hooks are standard.
 A tap-up/tap-down manual mode for the transmission works easily and promptly, using buttons on the column-mounted gearshift lever.

-Power fold-and-tumble second-row seats, for an extra $425, are called an "industry exclusive."
-Heated seats now are offered in all models, as part of a $625 Climate Package.
-Rear parking assist is available, along with a rearview camera.
-Both are incorporated into a $2,495 Information Package that also includes Cadillac's navigation system.
-Installing 22-inch wheels adds a hefty $2,995 to the Escalade's price.
-Power-deployable running boards will join the option list this summer.
-When properly equipped, an all-wheel-drive Escalade can tow up to 7700 pounds, which could be good news for boaters and RVers.
+Power fold-and-tumble second-row seats are convenient to operate and cooled seats are offered in all models as part of the Ultra Luxury Collection package.
+Rear parking assist is available, along with a rearview camera; both are incorporated into a package that also includes Cadillac's navigation system.
+Power-deployable running boards are another appealing option and, when properly equipped, an all-wheel-drive Escalade can tow up to 7,700 pounds; good news for boaters and RVers.

 Manual-mode Transmission Operation

-Placing the + and - (upshift/downshift) buttons on the column gearshift might not seem like a good idea at first.
-Most vehicles with a manual-shift provision have a floor lever.
-Even so, these buttons are unusually easy to find and use, and the transmission responds with satisfying promptness.
+Placing the + and - (upshift/downshift) buttons on the column gearshift might not seem like a good idea at first, as most vehicles with a manual-shift provision have a floor lever.
+Even so, these buttons are easy to find and use, and the transmission responds with satisfying promptness.

 Power Fold-and-Tumble Second-row Seating

-Third-row access is a serious issue in big SUVs, and an easy-folding second-row seat can save a lot of irritation.
-This option powers down at the push of a console or door-pillar button.
+Third-row access is a serious issue in big SUVs and an easy-folding second-row seat can save a lot of irritation.
+This feature operates with buttons on the console and door pillar.

 Under the Hood

-Cadillac has enlarged its V8 engine from 6.0 to 6.2 liters, and given it a substantial boost beyond the previous 345 horsepower.
-With its two overdrive ratios and wide gear-ratio spread, the new Hydra-Matic 6L80 six-speed automatic transmission is said to be nearly equivalent to a seven-speed.
-Manual-shift mode uses column-lever buttons.
+Cadillac's V8 engine now displaces 6.2 liters and generates significant horsepower and torque.
+With its two overdrive ratios and wide gear-ratio spread, the Hydra-Matic 6L80 six-speed automatic transmission is said to be nearly equivalent to a seven-speed.
+The manual-shift mode uses column-lever buttons.

 403 horsepower at 5700 rpm

-Fast-living rappers and bling-dazzled celebrities swooned over the previous-generation Escalade.
-In addition to adding power and a few inches of length to Cadillac's full-size SUV, the 2007 redesign stresses finesse over flashiness.
-Cadillac says it sought Nissan's athleticism but without its harshness, Toyota's suppleness without its vagueness, and Ford's isolation without its heaviness.
-Refinements are easily noticeable, inside and out, and the latest Escalade behaves more admirably on the road than its predecessor.
-Marketers claim segment-leading horsepower and torque for the new "Gen IV" 6.2-liter V8.
-At 60 mph, the V8 lazes along at just 1500 rpm.
+Fast-living rappers and bling-dazzled celebrities swooned over the previous-generation Escalade but, in addition to more power and a greater length, the 2008 Cadillac Escalade stresses finesse over flashiness.
+Refinements are easily noticeable, inside and out, and the newest Escalade behaves more admirably on the road than its predecessor.
+Marketers claim segment-leading horsepower and torque for the "Gen IV" 6.2-liter V8 and, at 60 mph, the engine cruises along at just 1500 rpm.